 Step 6.
 The next step is to select your keywords.
 This is arguably the most complicated and probably the most crucial segment of your campaign.
 At this stage, it’s no use worrying yourself about being a keywords expert.
 You will be mainly learning from experimenting at first.

 You will realize that Amazon provides some keyword suggestions.
 If you don’t have a list already, you can just choose any of their suggestions.
 Suggested keywords will show up in the box below as you select their keyword suggestions.

 However, if you have your own list that you want to use, simply click “Provide your own keywords” instead.
 After that, type one keyword per line.
 You will also want to decide whether you want a Phrase Match, Exact Match, or Broad basis.

 Step 7.
 After you are done entering your preferred keywords, simply click “Save and Finish” located at the bottom part of your screen.

 Step 8.
 After providing the necessary details, you will be redirected to the Campaign Manager page.
 You should expect a “Success” message to greet you.
 New campaigns will usually take roughly an hour before your ads will start to appear in search results.

-How Much Should You Allocate to Your Campaigns
+How Much Should You Allocate to Your PPC Campaigns on Amazon

 The amount you need to spend on your ad campaigns will depend on a number of factors.
 First and foremost, you need to consider how much you want to spend on your PPC efforts.
 Second, you need to figure out how much your current budget is.
 Lastly, you need to keep track of your conversion rate, particularly how well your paid traffic performs in converting visitors into sales.